Board of Trustees

 Block, under Tanya’s leadership, has a strong history and passion for working with WA-based arts organisations including PIAF, FORM, Revelation International Film Festival, Artopia and writingWA.

 Tanya is the current Chair of the Highgate Primary School Board and is past vice president and secretary of the Leederville Early Childhood Association.
 She was a Board Member of the Mark Howlett Foundation until the organisation finished it’s 20th and final project in 2015.

 (Ex officio Appointed April 2016)

-Colin Walker is the A/Executive Director Arts & Cultural Development at the West Australian State Government’s Department of Culture and the Arts (DCA).
+Colin Walker is the Executive Director, Arts and Cultural Development at the West Australian State Government’s Department of Culture and the Arts (DCA).